In a previous post I showed how to build for

 Notice that the top level condition means that this package will do nothing when you are not building for

 EnableFrameworkPathOverride is set to

 false, so the

 FrameworkPathOverride we used in the previous post can be removed as it will be ignored anyway, and instead it sets the

 TargetFrameworkRootPath, which is how it will find the assemblies shipped in the package.

-As you can see from the version, this package is still in preview, but I can confirm it works great and you can take out those old workarounds and custom NuGet feed.
+This package works great and you can take out those old workarounds and custom NuGet feed.
 This is excellent work from the dotnet team!